DK-Hostmaster/preactivation-service-specification/README.md

 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

+This document is owned and maintained by DK Hostmaster A/S and must not be distributed without this information.

+All examples provided in the document are fabricated or changed from real data to demonstrate commands etc. any resemblence to actual data are coincidental.

 ## Document History

 * 1.0 2014-02-28